Testing product states, quantum Merlin-Arthur games and tensor optimisation: QMA(2) vs. QMA(k)

 This is already strong enough to achieve amplification up to constant soundness.
 However, \protoref{qmak} has a salutary side effect that will allow us to achieve stronger amplification.
 To see this, we will first introduce a further generalisation of the $\QMA(k)$ family.
 Let $\bbM$ be a set of Hermitian operators $M$ satisfying $0\leq M\leq I$.
 Each $M\in \bbM$ defines a binary measurement with $M$ corresponding to the ``accept'' outcome and $I-M$ corresponding to the ``reject'' outcome.
+Variants of $\QMA(2)$ have been considered in which $M$ is not only restricted to be efficiently implementable on a quantum computer, but also with the further restriction that it belongs to some set $\bbM$.
+We will consider standard classes of measurements such as BELL, LOCC, SEP, ALL, etc., whose definitions we include in Appendix~\ref{sec:measure-defs}.

-Then define $\QMA_m^{\bbM}(k)_{s,c}$ to be the class $\QMA_m(k)_{s,c}$ with Arthur restricted to performing measurements from $\bbM$.
-For example, if $\bbM=\text{PROD}$ is the set of product measurements followed by post-processing, then $\QMA^{\text{PROD}}(k)$ is the class $\text{BellQMA}(k)$ that was proved equal to $\QMA$ (for constant $k$) by Brand\~{a}o \cite{brandao08,Unentanglement}.
-We will be interested in taking $\bbM=\SEP$.
-Note that for such measurements, $M$ is a separable operator, but $I-M$ is not necessarily separable.
+Formally, define $\QMA_m^{\bbM}(k)_{s,c}$ to be the class $\QMA_m(k)_{s,c}$ with Arthur restricted to performing measurements from $\bbM$ in addition to being restricted to quantum polynomial time.
+For example, $\QMA^{\text{BELL}}(k)$ has been introduced under the name $\BellQMA(k)$ and proven equal to $\QMA$ (for constant $k$) by Brand\~{a}o \cite{brandao08,Unentanglement}.
+Our paper will focus on the case that $\bbM=\SEP$, the class of measurements such that $M$ is a separable operator.
+Observe that $M\in\SEP$ does not imply that $I-M$ is separable.

 Armed with the definition of $\QMA^{\SEP}$, we can now see that \protoref{qmak} produces a protocol that is not only in $\QMA(2)$, but also $\QMA^{\SEP}(2)$.
 More formally, we can strengthen \lemref{qmak-sim} to: \begin{lem} For any $m$, $k$, $0\leq s<c\leq 1$,